 1903: UC students begin practice teaching in Berkeley public schools.

-1905: Masashi Yoshimi becomes the first Asian American to earn an advanced degree from UCB’s Department of Education, writing a master’s thesis on secondary school organization in Korea.
+1905: Masashi Yoshimi becomes the first Asian American to earn an advanced degree from UC Berkeley’s Department of Education, writing a master’s thesis on secondary school organization in Korea.

 1913: On recommendation of the Academic Senate, the Regents establish the School of Education.
 Alexis Lange becomes the first dean.